 Preheat the oven to 325°F (160°C or 150° for fan ovens).

-Cream the butter and sugar together using an electric mixer.
+Cream the ¾ cup butter and ¾ cup brown sugar together using an electric mixer.

 Add the beaten eggs and beat the mixture together.

-Add the flour mixture to the batter in the mixer bowl, in 3 additions, beating between additions.
+Add the flour mixture to the batter in the mixer bowl, in 3 additions, beating until smooth between additions.
+Don't forget to scrape down the bowl from time to time.

 Beat in the bananas.